• De quoi le crumble est-il composé ?

 A recipe will call for half-and-half to moderately increase the dish’s creaminess without achieving ostentatious richness one day or another.

-You’ll then think about finding a good replacement for the conventional half-and-half without dairy products.
+You'll then think about finding a good non-dairy substitute for half-and-half without animal products.

 You’ll only have two options: buy a store-bought product or make your own cream.

 The first choice implies that you have unwanted elements, while the second choice allows you to control the composition and the manufacturing process.
-Here, coconut cream and cashew milk will replace the cow’s milk of your preparations.
+Here, coconut cream and cashew milk will replace cow's milk for your preparations.

 So, are you ready to get started?